-Challenge #1: Sustainable Aviation Fuel (SAF) technology portfolio offer

-Co-development of aviation fuel between the oil industry and the aviation OEMs (aircraft and turbine manufacturers) in the last seventy years has led to a very specific product, available with a constant quality on a world-wide basis, featuring pure hydrocarbons in a narrow boiling range and severe specifications, particularly for cold flow resistance, flammability, stability and equipment compatibility (e.g. minimum aromatic content).
+Challenge: Sustainable Aviation Fuel (SAF) technology portfolio offer quality on a world-wide basis, featuring pure hydrocarbons in a narrow boiling range and severe specifications, particularly for cold flow resistance, flammability, stability and equipment compatibility (e.g. minimum aromatic content).
 Thus, any alternative aviation fuel has to be composed of comparable hydrocarbons only, ruling out alternative fuels such as electricity, natural gas and hydrogen on a large scale for several decades, and the whole production pathway has to be certified at international level for use in any country and on any aircraft/engine combination: the American Standard for Testing Material (ASTM) is in charge of the certification process (ASTM D4054).